bevry-archive/documentation/taskgroup/01-docs/01-guide.html.md

 ### Handling Errors

 Safely handling errors is an important thing to do.
-TaskGroup makes this easy by safely catching any errors that your task my throw, isolating the destruction to the task alone, and providing to the task or taskgroup's completion callback.
+TaskGroup makes this easy by safely catching any errors that your task may throw, isolating the destruction to the task alone, and providing to the task or taskgroup's completion callback.

 When an error is detected, the remaining tasks in a TaskGroup will be cleared, and the TaskGroup's completion callback with the error will be fired.